bboe/bryceboe.com/content/undergraduate-conclusion.md

     competition with Adam and Scott
 -   UCSB Soccer National Champions
 -   Early mornings in the digilab for ECE152A
--   Discovering better beer than Natty Lite â€“ Mmm Blue Moon
+-   Discovering better beer than Natty Lite - Mmm Blue Moon
 -   Taking Compilers with Tim
 -   Taking the GRE three days after I discovered I needed to take it
 -   Spring Break at Avila Beach with A.J.
 Mike and Johnny